Ingrid A. Binswanger, MD, MPH, MS

 Senior Clinician Investigator

 Dr. Binswanger is a practicing physician in Chemical Dependency Treatment Services with the Colorado Permanente Medical Group at Kaiser Permanente Colorado.
-She is also an Associate Professor in the Division of General Internal Medicine at the University of Colorado School of Medicine where she is Director of Substance Use and Harm Reduction Research Development and an Affiliate Member of the Division of Addiction Science.
+She is also a Professor in the Division of General Internal Medicine at the University of Colorado School of Medicine where she is Director of Substance Use and Harm Reduction Research Development and an Affiliate Member of the Division of Addiction Science.
 She is an Adjunct Professor of Health Systems Science at the Bernard J. Tyson Kaiser Permanente School of Medicine.
-Dr. Binswanger is a Senior Editor of the journal Addiction and Associate Editor of SAj.

 Selected Research:

-- Integrating Addiction Research in Health Systems: The Addiction Research Network
+- Integrating Addiction Research in Health Systems: The Health Systems Node of the National Drug Abuse Clinical Research Network

 - Award End Date: 02/28/2025